everpub/openscienceprize/proposal.md

 This project will build the infrastructure required to create and publish scientific output that is more than a simple, static document.
 Allowing others to instantly apply the shared code to the shared data.
-To make this a success two things are needed:
+To make this a success three things are needed:

-1) a web application that allows users to publish their research work as an interactive document instead of a static PDF, instantly reusable by other researchers; and
+1) a web application that allows users to publish their research work as an interactive document instead of a static PDF, instantly reusable by other researchers;

-2) blue prints, tools and best practices guides for creating such a publication.
+2) blue prints, tools and best practices guides for creating such a publication; and

+3) documentation and education on how to use such a publication.

 By publishing executable content and making it as simple as clicking a button in your browser to try it out the pace of computer aided